rajfal/rajfal.github.io/_posts/2018-02-06-Data-analysis-of-graph-data-part-1.md

 #### 2. What is the frequency of specific soil issues?

 1. Now that we know what kind of soil problems exists in our survey data, let's seek how often each one occurs and list properties at which they are common.
+The `collect()` function allows us to view all properties that share a specific soil condition.

   ```sql
 MATCH (h:Hort_Client)-[:HAS]->(s:Soil_Issue)
 RETURN s.type as soil_condition, count(h.name) as frequency, collect(h.name) as properties